easypanel-io/website/docs/05-templates/postgres-backup/index.md

 ## Benefits

-- Automated backups: You can schedule the backup to run automatically at a specified time using the SCHEDULE environment variable.
-- Selective backup: You can choose to backup a specific database or all available databases by setting the POSTGRES_BACKUP_ALL environment variable.
-- Encryption support: You can encrypt the backup file using the ENCRYPTION_PASSWORD environment variable.
+- Secure Database Backup: The app provides a secure way to backup your PostgreSQL databases to S3.
+It supports encryption, allowing you to set a password to encrypt your backup for an added layer of security.
+- Automatic Backups: The app supports automatic periodic backups.
+You can set a schedule for the app to automatically backup your databases, ensuring your data is always safe and up-to-date.
+- Comprehensive Backup Options: The app allows you to backup all available databases or select specific ones.
+This gives you the flexibility to choose what data to backup.

 ## Features

-- Docker support: The app can be run as a Docker container, making it easy to deploy and manage.
-- Docker Compose support: The app can also be run using Docker Compose, allowing you to define and manage the container along with other services.
-- Flexible configuration: You can configure various environment variables to customize the backup process, such as S3 access credentials, database connection details, and backup options.
+- PostgreSQL to S3 Backup: The app allows you to backup your PostgreSQL databases to S3.
+It supports both Docker and Docker Compose usage for flexibility and ease of use.
+- Encryption: The app supports encryption for your backups.
+You can set an encryption password to secure your data.
+The backup can be decrypted using openssl aes-256-cbc.
+- Scheduling: The app allows you to set a schedule for automatic backups.
+This ensures your databases are regularly backed up without manual intervention.
+- Backup All Databases: The app allows you to backup all available databases.
+This feature ensures that no data is left unprotected.
+- S3 Endpoint Configuration: The app allows you to specify an alternate S3 endpoint.
+This is useful if you're using an S3 Compatible Storage Provider.

 ## Links